Sayonee

 The unexpected success of "Sayonee" in 1997 propelled Azadi at the local and international music charts, within three months of the release of Azadi, the album had sold over half a million copies and hit platinum sales status in a record of four weeks.
 The music video of the single, "Sayonee", was shot by Asim Reza which became an instant hit in South Asia and the Middle East, shooting to the top of all the Asian charts, and staying at #1 on both Channel V and MTV Asia for over two months.
 The single was a hit in South Asia, topping all music charts in Pakistan, India and Bangladesh.
 The success of the single led the album being the band's highest selling album in South Asia and Junoon received a platinum certification for hitting platinum sales for their album.
 Also, the single was nominated for the 'Best International Song' at the Channel V Music Awards in 1998.
 Junoon won the 'Best International Group' title at the Channel V Music Awards, where they performed along with world-wide icons Sting, The Prodigy and Def Leppard.
 Azadi was nominated for 'Best International Album', having achieved the prestigious honour of being the highest selling album in Pakistan, Bangladesh and India that year.

 To this day, it is considered one of the best sufi rock songs ever recorded, and is often performed at concerts by Junoon.
 The song is one of the most well known and popular track by Junoon, also listeners and critics have continued to praise "Sayonee" as one of the greatest rock songs of all time in Pakistani music industry.
 Also, "Sayonee" was named at #1 in a list of Junoon's top 10 songs published by Gibson Guitar on their website.

 In addition, the live version performed at Central Park, New York City, in 1998 of the song featured in the live album Daur-e-Junoon, released in 2002.
 The song has also featured in several other albums by the band like Junoon for Peace (2001) and Dewaar: The Best of Junoon (2004).

-A 2021 recreation of the song, featured in a film of the same name starring debutantes Tanmay Ssingh and Muskaan Sethi, featured vocals by Arijit Singh and Jyoti Nooran and was composed by Joy-Anjan, with additional lyrics by Alaukik Rahi.
+A 2021 recreation of the song, featured in a film of the same name starring debutantes Tanmay Ssingh and Muskaan Sethi and directed by Nitin Kumar Gupta, featured vocals by Arijit Singh and Jyoti Nooran and was composed by Joy-Anjan, with additional lyrics by Alaukik Rahi.